wpilibsuite/frc-docs/source/docs/beta/tasks/task-1-software-install.rst

 --------
 Documentation for installation can be found on the :ref:`docs/zero-to-robot/step-2/index:Step 2: Installing Software` page.

-.. note:: For this task, use the files in the Releases sections of the Beta GitHub project instead of the files linked in the installation documentation.
+.. note:: For this task, use the files in the README of the [Beta GitHub project](https://github.com/wpilibsuite/2025Beta) instead of the files linked in the installation documentation.

 Desired Feedback
 ----------------